 Shading

-Obstructions such as trees, hills, and other buildings may create shaded roof areas at different times of the day.
+Obstructions such as trees, hills, and other buildings may create shaded roof areas at different times of the day, which can reduce the amount of sunlight your solar panels get.
 How much this affects solar panel power output depends on how long the shading occurs and the shadow size.

 Soiling